mallikarjunagutta/Gitpracticerepo/Readme.md

-This is a Read me document
+#This is a Read me document

+#Added main files
+src/main.py
+test/main.py